Natal, Rio Grande do Norte: From the fourth centennial to the present day

 In 1999, Natal celebrated its 400th anniversary.
 As part of the commemorations, the Portico of the Three Wise Men was inaugurated to welcome visitors arriving via the southern section of the BR-101 highway.
-On February 25, 2000, the Fourth Centennial Viaduct was opened, connecting the avenues Senator Salgado Filho and Prudente de Morais.
+On 25 February 2000, the Fourth Centennial Viaduct was opened, connecting the avenues Senator Salgado Filho and Prudente de Morais.
 That same year, Ponta Negra Beach gained a four-kilometer boardwalk with kiosks along its stretch, replacing the numerous beach huts that once stood there.
 Also in 2000, Wilma de Faria was re-elected for a third term, serving until April 2002, when she resigned to run for governor of Rio Grande do Norte.
-She won the election, becoming the state’s first woman governor.
+She won the election, becoming the state's first woman governor.
 Her vice, Carlos Eduardo Alves, assumed office and was re-elected in 2004.
-On April 27, 2005, the Midway Mall, developed by the Guararapes Group, was inaugurated, quickly becoming the largest shopping center in Rio Grande do Norte.
+On 27 April 2005, the Midway Mall, developed by the Guararapes Group, was inaugurated, quickly becoming the largest shopping center in Rio Grande do Norte.

-On November 21, 2007, three years after construction began, the Newton Navarro Bridge was officially opened to traffic.
+On 21 November 2007, three years after construction began, the Newton Navarro Bridge was officially opened to traffic.
 The new bridge connects the neighborhoods of Santos Reis and Redinha and was built as an alternative to the Igapó Bridge, being named after the renowned local artist Newton Navarro Bilro.
-On May 31, 2009, Natal was announced as one of the twelve host cities for the 2014 FIFA World Cup.
-In 2010, the Via Costeira was doubled, and the city’s Historic Center — encompassing parts of the Cidade Alta and Ribeira — was listed as a cultural heritage site by Brazil’s National Institute of Historic and Artistic Heritage.
+On 31 May 2009, Natal was announced as one of the twelve host cities for the 2014 FIFA World Cup.
+Later that night (into the following morning), Air France Flight 447 enroute from Rio De Janeiro to Paris crashed into the Atlantic Ocean approximately 300km northeast of the city killing all 228 passengers and crew.
+In 2010, the Via Costeira was doubled, and the city's Historic Center — encompassing parts of the Cidade Alta and Ribeira — was listed as a cultural heritage site by Brazil’s National Institute of Historic and Artistic Heritage.

-On August 27, 2012, the city witnessed the Bus Revolt after the municipal government announced a 20-cent fare increase, which was revoked on September 6 following strong protests.
-In the municipal elections held on October 28 of the same year, former mayor Carlos Eduardo was elected for a third term, while then-mayor Micarla de Sousa was removed from office three days later amid allegations of corruption in the Municipal Health Department.
-Before Carlos Eduardo’s inauguration on January 1, 2013, the city went through two interim mayors in less than two months.
+On 27 August 2012, the city witnessed the Bus Revolt after the municipal government announced a 20-cent fare increase, which was revoked on 6 September following strong protests.
+In the municipal elections held on 28 October of the same year, former mayor Carlos Eduardo was elected for a third term, while then-mayor Micarla de Sousa was removed from office three days later amid allegations of corruption in the Municipal Health Department.
+Before Carlos Eduardo's inauguration on 1 January 2013, the city went through two interim mayors in less than two months.